arkivanov/MVIKotlin/README.md

 ### Component

 Component is represented by MviComponent interface and its abstract implementation MviAbstractComponent.
-There are number of responsibilities of Component:
+There are a number of responsibilities of Component:
 * provides States of Stores (states field)
-* accepts UI Events (invoke() method) and Labels from outside, transforms them to Intents and passes to appropriate Stores
+* accepts Component Events (accept() method) and Labels from outside, transforms them to Intents and passes to appropriate Stores
-* passs Labels from Stores to outside
+* passes Labels from Stores to outside
 * disposes Stores when Component is disposed itself (Component implements Disposable interface)
 * acts as a facade of Stores which makes Component completely independent from UI